lsst-dm/dmtn-271/index.rst

 As part of this proposal, worker pods would also need to send a version of the predicted quantum graph to the service, either via Kafka (if it's small enough) or an S3 put.
 The ingestion service would then use that to append provenance to its own aggregation quantum graph file, rolling over to a new one and ingesting the old one only when the :attr:`~lsst.daf.butler.CollectionType.RUN` collection changes.

-Eventually, we will want direct ``pipetask`` executions to operate the same way as BPS (in this and many other ways), but with all steps all handled by a single Python command.
+Eventually, we will want direct ``pipetask`` executions to operate the same way as BPS (in this and many other ways), but with all steps handled by a single Python command.
 This may be rolled out well after the batch and prompt-processing variants are, especially if provenance-hostile developer use cases for clobbering and restarting with different versions and configuration prove difficult to reconcile with having a single post-execution graph dataset for each :attr:`~lsst.daf.butler.CollectionType.RUN` collection.

-.. [#append-as-chunks] In storage systems that do not support appending to files, we can simulate appends by writing numbered chunks to separate files, but for simplicity we will just refer to this as "appending" for the rest of this note.

 .. _current-status: